ash-project/ash/README.md

 * document authorization thoroughly. *batch* (default) checks need to return a list of `ids` for which the check passed.
 * So many parts of the system are reliant on things having an `id` key explicitly.
 THis will need to be addressed some day, and will be a huge pain in the ass
 * Validate that the user resource has a get action
+* The fact that the code level interface shouldn't be authorization is a potentially good reason to split the code level interface off of the interface that an API frontend my call into.
+Specifically, the grossness of it is highlighted by how we default `user` when handling actions to `:__none__`.
+This is because a client must be able to set the user to `nil` or a value, but the code lever interface should just skip validation (which is what `:__none__` does)